simgrid/simgrid/docs/source/platform_reference.rst

       8.0 60000000
       LOOPAFTER 12.0

-   - At time t=4, the bandwidth is of 40 MBps.
+   - At time t = 4, the bandwidth is of 40 MBps.
-   - At time t=8, it raises to 60MBps.
+   - At time t = 8, it raises to 60MBps.
-   - At time t=24, it drops at 40 MBps again.
+   - At time t = 24, it drops at 40 MBps again.

-   .. warning:: Don't get fooled: Bandwidth and Latency profiles of a
-      :ref:`pf_tag_link` are absolute values, but Availability
+   .. warning:: Don't get fooled: Bandwidth and Latency profiles of a :ref:`pf_tag_link` contain absolute values, while
-      profiles of :ref:`pf_tag_host` are ratio.
+      Availability profiles of a :ref:`pf_tag_host` contain ratios.

 :``latency_file``: File containing the latency profile.
    Almost every lines of such files describe timed events as ``date latency`` (in seconds).